-While some Member States have taken regulatory action or encouraged self-regulation (52)with mixed results, the majority of Member States have not taken action or indicated their willingness to act in a way that would bring about sufficient improvement.
-Projections based on a comprehensive analysis of all available information on past and current trends and intentions show that Member States acting individually will not achieve a balanced representation of women and men among directors across the Union in line with the objectives laid down in this Directive at any point in the foreseeable future.
+- (37) While some Member States have taken regulatory action or encouraged self-regulation with mixed results, the majority of Member States have not taken action or indicated their willingness to act in a way that would bring about sufficient improvement.
+Projections based on a comprehensive analysis of all available information on past and current trends as well as intentions show that a balanced [...] representation of women and men among [...] board members across the Union in line with the objectives set out in this Directive will not be achieved/attained14 by Member States acting individually at any point in the foreseeable future.
 Inaction in this area slows down the pursuit of gender equality in the workplace more generally, including in terms of closing the gender pay gap, which results in part from vertical segregation.
-In the light of those circumstances and given the growing discrepancies between Member States in terms of the representation of women and men on boards, the gender balance on boards across the Union can only be improved by means of a common approach, and the potential for gender equality, competitiveness and growth can be better achieved through coordinated action at Union level rather than by means of national initiatives of varying scope, ambition and effectiveness.
-Since the objective of this Directive, namely to achieve a more balanced representation of women and men among the directors of listed companies by establishing effective measures that aim to accelerate progress towards gender balance, while allowing listed companies-sufficient time to make the necessary arrangements for that purpose, cannot be sufficiently achieved by the Member States but can rather, by reason of the scale and effects of action, be better achieved at Union level, the Union may adopt measures in accordance with the principle of subsidiarity as set out in Article 5 TEU.
+In the light of those circumstances and given the growing discrepancies between Member States in terms of the representation of women and men on company boards, the gender balance on corporate boards across the Union can only be improved through a common approach, and the potential for gender equality, competitiveness and growth can be better achieved through coordinated action at Union level rather than through national initiatives of varying scope, ambition and effectiveness.
+Since the objectives of this Directive cannot be sufficiently achieved by the Member States and can, therefore, by reason of the scale and effect of action, be better achieved at Union level, the Union may adopt measures in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on European Union. - (37a) Member States should cooperate with the social partners and civil society in order to efficiently inform them about the significance, transposition and implementation of this Directive.

+14 for lawyer linguists
-In accordance with the principle of proportionality, as set out in that Article, this Directive is limited to setting common objectives and principles and does not go beyond what is necessary in order to achieve that objective.
-Member States are given sufficient freedom to determine how the objectives laid down in this Directive should best be achieved taking national circumstances into account, in particular rules and practices concerning recruitment to boards.
-This Directive does not interfere with the possibility for listed companies to appoint the most qualified directors, and it grants a flexible framework and provides for a sufficiently long period of adaptation.

-- (53) Member States should cooperate with the social partners and civil society in order to efficiently inform them about the significance, transposition and implementation of this Directive. - In accordance with the principle of proportionality, the objectives to be achieved by listed companies should be limited in time and should remain in force only until sustainable progress has been made in the gender composition of boards.
-For that reason, the Commission should regularly review the application of this Directive and report to the European Parliament and the Council.
-Furthermore, this Directive provides for a date on which it will expire.
-The Commission should assess, in its review, whether there is a need to extend the duration of this Directive beyond that date.
+- (37b) Member States should designate bodies for the promotion, analysis, monitoring and support of gender balance on the boards of listed companies.
+Furthermore, information campaigns and the sharing of best practices would significantly contribute to the raising of awareness of the issue among all companies and encourage them to achieve gender balance proactively.
+In particular, Member States are encouraged to put in place policies to support and incentivise SMEs to improve significantly the gender balance at all levels of management and on company boards. - (38) In accordance with the principle of proportionality, as set out in that same Article, this Directive is limited to setting common objectives and principles and does not go beyond what is necessary in order to achieve/ attain15 those objectives.
+Member States are given sufficient freedom to determine how the objectives laid down in this Directive should best be achieved/ attained16 taking national circumstances into account, in particular rules and practices concerning recruitment [...] to board positions.
+This Directive does not interfere with the possibility for listed companies to appoint the most qualified board members, and it grants a flexible framework and grants a sufficiently long period of adaptation. [...] - (39) In accordance with the principle of proportionality, the objective to be met by listed companies should be limited in time and should remain in force only until sustainable progress has been achieved in the gender composition of boards.
+For that reason, the Commission should regularly review the application of this Directive and report to the European Parliament and the Council. [...]
+Furthermore, this Directive [...] provides for a date on which it will expire.
+The Commission should assess, in its review, [...] whether there is a need to extend the duration of the Directive beyond that [...] date.

+attain vs achieve to be left to lawyer linguists

+attain vs achieve to be left to lawyer linguists